acailic/acailic.github.io/_notes/oca-chapter-3.md

 		For this: List<String> hex = new Arrays.asList({"30", "8", "3A", "FF"});
 		The output would be = {"30", "3A", "8", "FF"}

+Arrays.asList(String names[])

 11. ArraysList class:

 	- ArrayList implements equality to mean the same elements in the same order are equals.

+	Using generics instatiate you have add elements which are in  diamond operator <>.

 12. LocalDate API